Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/samples/v1/javascript/customising-service-parameters/README.md

       ```

 4. **`enableGitHubSummary`**:
     - **Description**: This setting allows you to configure the Microsoft Playwright Testing service reporter.
-You can select if you want to add the summary of the test run in GitHub summary when run in GitHub Actions.
+You can choose whether to include the test run summary in the GitHub summary when running in GitHub Actions.
     - **Default Value**: true
     - **Example**:
     ```typescript